shikhar0507/backend-cloud-functions/docs/Endpoints/activities/read.md

 ## Fields

-Most of the fields follow the same naming scheme as with `/create`, `/update` and `/comment` endpoints, explaination for each one would be redundant.
+Most of the fields follow the same naming scheme as with `/create`, `/update` and `/comment` endpoints, an explanation for each one again would be redundant.

-* **addendum**: An object contianing chronilogically ordered addendums (updates) starting from the time which was passed in the request.
+* **addendum**: An object containing chronologically ordered addendums (updates) starting from the time which was passed in the request.

 * **from**: Timestamp denoting time from which the updates were fetched in the server.